Updated with new titles following the September 2022 Nintendo Direct. Enjoy!

 Below we've rounded up 30 of the biggest Switch games we're looking forward to.
 They run the gamut from AAA first-party offerings to promising-looking indies.
-Nintendo habit of not announcing games until a couple of months prior to release means there is always a sizeable gap on the calendar after the first few months, but you can be certain there'll be more first-party surprises on store for 2022.
-Even without those, there's already plenty to look forward to.
+Nintendo's habit of not announcing games until a couple of months prior to release means there may be even more surprises to come before the year closes out — we've already added to (and subtracted from) this list several times throughout the year.

-We've already had some cracking releases with the likes of the excellent Pokémon Legends: Arceus, OlliOlli World, Triangle Strategy and Kirby and the Forgotten Land impressing us immensely.
-The February 2022 Nintendo Direct delivered more announcements — and there's sure to be a springtime Nintendo Direct before too long — so even though the likes of Metal Slug Tactics and Zelda: Tears of the Kingdom slipped into next year, there's still plenty to get excited about as the Holiday season appears on the horizon.
+We've had some cracking games in the last nine months, including the excellent Pokémon Legends: Arceus, OlliOlli World, Triangle Strategy, Kirby and the Forgotten Land, Mario Strikers: Battle League, and Xenoblade Chronicles 3.
+The September Nintendo Direct delivered a load more announcements, so even though the likes of Metal Slug Tactics and Zelda: Tears of the Kingdom slipped into next year, there's still an awful lot to get excited about as the Holiday season appears on the horizon.

 So, let's take a look at our most anticipated Switch games...